rictoo/Protein-Family-Classification/README.md

 # Protein Family Classification of Amino Acid Sequences

-A deep learning-based approach to classify amino acid sequences into protein families.
-This project leverages both Bidirectional LSTM and Transformer architectures to provide insights into sequence classification, data preprocessing, and model evaluation, focusing on the PFam dataset.
+A deep learning-based approach to classify amino acid sequences into protein families, utilising both Bidirectional LSTM and Transformer architectures, with a focus on the PFam dataset.

 ## Dataset Overview